JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>

+This structure appears in \pD{} data when variation is driven by a single factor, such as time-course or sensor measurements, providing a useful test case for trajectory and regression methods [@trapnell2014].

 #### Möbius

-The `gen_mobius()` function is a **wrapper** around `geozoo::mobius()`, designed to simplify the generation of a Möbius strip in three dimensions for use in high-dimensional diagnostic studies.
+The `gen_mobius()` function is a wrapper around `geozoo::mobius()`, designed to simplify the generation of a Möbius strip in three dimensions for use in high-dimensional diagnostic studies.
 The function returns a tibble with $n$ sampled points forming the surface of a Möbius strip.

 <!-- The Möbius strip is a classical non-orientable surface, looping back on itself with a half-twist.
 Its construction is based on a parameterization with angle $\theta \sim U(0, 2\pi)$ (position along the loop) and width $w \sim U(-0.4, 0.4)$ (offset across the band).
 The Cartesian coordinates are -->